Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2013-09-30-errorpagehandler.md

 ## How to Use

+> In [AEM Dispatcher configuration](https://docs.adobe.com/docs/en/dispatcher/disp-install.html), set `DispatcherPassError` to '1'.
+This allows erring requests to be sent back to AEM.

 > Watch a [video on how to use the ACS AEM Commons Error Page Handler](http://aemcasts.com/aem/episode-11.html).

 * Create the proxy overlays for Sling errorhandler scripts (404.jsp and default.jsp) which include the acs-commons counterparts.